 To help reduce discrepancies and minimize correspondence from the IRS, it has been suggested that prior to mailing year-end payroll tax forms, a reconciliation be done.
-You should reconcile the amounts shown in boxes 1 (Wages), 2 (Federal Income Tax Withheld), 3 (Social Security Wages), 5 (Medicare Wages), 7 (Social Security Tips) from the W-3, (the Transmittal of Wage and Tax Statements), to the corresponding information on the Form 941s (Employer’s Quarterly Federal Tax Return) for the four quarters of 2021.
+You should reconcile the amounts shown in boxes 1 (Wages), 2 (Federal Income Tax Withheld), 3 (Social Security Wages), 5 (Medicare Wages), 7 (Social Security Tips) from the W-3, (the Transmittal of Wage and Tax Statements), to the corresponding information on the Form 941s (Employer’s Quarterly Federal Tax Return) for the four quarters of 2022.
 You should also reconcile the state amounts in boxes 16 (State Wages) and 17 (State Withholding) to the corresponding information in the state forms for the four quarters of 2022.
 You should do the same reconciliation for boxes 18 (Local Wages) and 19 (Local Withholdings).

 W-2 Filing Due Date

-The deadline for providing the form W-2 to the employee remains unchanged and is January 31, 2022.
-The deadline for filing the form W-2 with the form W-3 with the Social Security Administration is now January 31, 2022 as well.
+The deadline for providing the W-2 form to the employee remains unchanged and is January 31, 2023.
+The deadline for filing the W-2 form and W-3 form with the Social Security Administration is now January 31, 2023.